jwkidd3/react-workshop/lessons/10-tailwindcss/C-tailwind-plugins.md

 ---
-description: "Tailwind CSS has the ability to add plugins to augment its functionality.   helps you add the most common plugin, the one for forms."
+description: "Tailwind CSS has the ability to add plugins to augment its functionality. "
 ---

 Our inputs look really gross.
 We could write our own components (basically reusable CSS classes, what a novel idea) but we're just going to use the good ones that Tailwind provides out of the box.